Diffusion of turbulence following both stable and unstable step stratification perturbations

-The statistical properties of the temperature fluctuation $\theta'$, the active scalar, and of the vapor passive scalar concentration $\chi$ are analogous.
-In fact, in the energy equation \ref{eq:ene}, the non differential term $u_3 G_0$ does not exert an influence comparable to that of the buoyancy term inside the momentum equation.
-This last has a vectorial nature and efficiently receives and transposes gravitational effect to the velocity field.
-Our simulations show that the transport of temperature is comparable to the transport produced by the advective-diffusive equation \ref{eq:scal} on the vapor field, a simple passive scalar field, see fig. \ref{fig:stat-passive-activeScal} where the first four statistical moments across the interface are presented at $t/\tau=6$.
-Effects on scalar fields are milder with respect to the ones observed on the velocity.
+The statistical properties of temperature fluctuation $\theta'$, of the active scalar, and of the vapor passive scalar concentration, $\chi$, are analogous.
+In fact, the non-differential term $u_3 G_0$ in energy equation \ref{eq:ene} does not exert an effect that is comparable with that of the buoyancy term inside the momentum equation.
+The latter has a vectorial nature and efficiently receives and transposes the gravitational effect to the velocity field.
+Our simulations show that the transport of temperature is comparable with the transport produced by advective-diffusive equation \ref{eq:scal} in the vapor field, that is, a simple passive scalar field, see Fig. \ref{fig:stat-passive-activeScal}, where the first four statistical moments across the interface are presented at $t/\tau=6$.
+The effects on the scalar fields are milder than the ones observed on the velocity.
 The width of the region with non-zero variance depends on the stratification level and becomes thinner for stable cases.
-Substantial variations can be observed in case of very strong stratification, for example when \fr=0.4.
-Scalars fluctuations are damped in stable cases, and slightly enhanced in presence of unstable stratification.
-The shrinking of the mixing layer becomes remarkable after the onset of the pit of energy and is linked to the reduction of the entrainment, see subsection B.1 and, for a complete overview, please see Gallana 2016, \cite{gallana16}.
+Substantial variations can be observed for the case of very strong stratification, for example when \fr=0.4.
+Scalar fluctuations are damped in stable cases, and slightly enhanced in the presence of unstable stratification.
+The shrinking of the mixing layer becomes remarkable after the onset of the pit of energy and is linked to the reduction in entrainment, see subsection B.1 and, for a complete overview, see Gallana's PhD thesis \cite{gallana16}.

-About the high-order moments, scalars fields initially follow the same behavior of the velocity fluctuations, with a reduction of $S$ and $K$ when the stratification is stable and a growth when it is unstable, see, in Fig. \ref{fig:stat-passive-activeScal}, the panels in the second, third and forth rows.
-A big difference can be observed after few time scales in the stable stratification case.
-Here, the energy pit onset blocks the mixing process, and the values of the high-order statistics tend to stay nearly constant.
+As far as the high-order moments are concerned, the scalar fields initially follow the same trend as the velocity fluctuations, with a reduction in $S$ and $K$ when the stratification is stable and a growth when it is unstable, see the panels in the second, third and fourth rows in Fig. \ref{fig:stat-passive-activeScal}.
+A large difference can be observed, after a few time scales, in the stable stratification case.
+Here, the onset of the energy pit blocks the mixing process, and the values of the high-order statistics tend to remain almost constant.